-This view, widely held by both British and French, was articulated by Colonel Thomas Lee, the prominent Virginian plantation owner and politician, when he wrote on 29th September 1750 to the Lords of Trade in London stating that “the French are intruders into this America."
+This view was articulated by Colonel Thomas Lee, the prominent Virginian plantation owner and politician, when he wrote on 29th September 1750 to the Lords of Trade in London stating that “the French are intruders into this America.”

 The French colonies in North America:

 The main French North American colony of Canada stretched along the St Lawrence River from the Atlantic Ocean to Lake Erie.
 The British and American view was that the St Lawrence ought to be the boundary for Canada, with the French confined to the north bank of the river.
 However the French ‘habitants’ colonised both banks of the St Lawrence and edged southwards, encroaching on land considered by the British colonies to be part of New York or New Hampshire.

 On the eastern seaboard, the border between Acadia, ceded by France to Britain under the Treaty of Utrecht and increasingly called Nova Scotia, and Canada remained ill-defined and an area of dispute.

 The French had colonised the area on the Gulf of Mexico that they called Louisiana.
 In order to improve communications between Louisiana and Canada the French sought to explore and establish posts up the Mississippi, Ohio and Allegheny Rivers.
 Such a line of communication would relieve Canada of the annual isolation caused by the winter icing up of the St Lawrence River.